AleixoLucas42/nginx-httpE2Ban/readme.md

 You can use, maybe you should use, the point of httpE2Ban is the easy way to make work, i'm not doing to replace any tool, just developing to learn.
 ### I ran the docker compose and its not accessing the service
 Try to change the port on docker compose file and check if any file was altered after clone the repository.
+### Can the logs be more or less detailed?
+Yes you can use the environment variable LOG_LEVEL to change logs, in production I recomend to use value `ERROR` or `CRITICAL`.

 ##
 - [Github](https://github.com/AleixoLucas42/nginx-httpE2Ban)